spooky-soft/league-camera-scroll/README.md

 ⭐ Use `Ctrl + Alt + Middle Mouse Button` to exit the script (in an emergency)

 And that's everything.
 Supreme map awareness is at your fingertips, summoner!
 Good luck, and have fun.

+Head over to the [releases page](https://github.com/spooky-noodle/league-camera-scroll/releases "Releases") to download the script for yourself.